dolittle007/dolittle007.github.io/about/index.md

 What I like about my "job" is that:

-1. It can be applied to practically all sciences and disciplines;
+1. It can be applied to practically life sciences and relevant disciplines;
-2. Consequently, it has allowed me to open the doors of many different fields;
+2. Consequently, it has allowed me to open the doors of the beauty of life;
 3. But most important, it has given me the fortune to work with very smart and talented people from all over the world (from whom I've learned so much).